RubberDuckCollector/lanugage-learning/README.md

 For my own version of quizlet write, check out [quizlet-write](https://github.com/RubberDuckCollector/quizlet-write)

+**Don't be surprised if there are very slight inconsistencies such as a masculine or male form of a word being present but not the feminine or female, and a very occasional typo.
+If you find an error, submit a pull request or email me <eggsim49@gmail.com>**

 ### Languages

 - my flash card sets are more usable than the ones in the textbook.